0:00

 EIF strengthens the ecosystem.

-If Europe wants technological sovereignty and long-term competitiveness, capital must move with intent, alignment, and scale.
+If Europe wants technological sovereignty and long-term competitiveness, capital cannot remain fragmented.
+It must move with intent, alignment, and scale.

 EUVC | The European VC is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.